 - Cotton wool balls soaked in petroleum jelly

 A dedicated water resistant carrying case for your fire starting kit is very important.
 This keeps all of the fire starting kit together making it easier to find fire starting tools when you need them.
 Keeping all the items of your fire starting kit loose in your bug out bag would make it difficult to find what you need quickly.

-I use a WYNEX EDC MOLLE Pouch for my fire starting kit.
+We like the WYNEX EDC MOLLE Pouch for our fire starting kit.
 This is a good size to hold the fire starting kit, water resistant, and fitted with the MOLLE system which means I can attach it to the outside of my bug out bag / backpack for easy access.

 For the experienced bushcrafter, nothing beats a fire steel, or ferro rod, to provide the sparks to start the fire.
 The fire steel is a rod made of ferrocerium flint with a small handle.
 To start a fire, strike the rod with the striker to to produce a shower of hot sparks.
 Direct the sparks at some tinder, and the sparks will make the tinder start to smoulder.

 The fire steel is an excellent item to have in your fire starting kit.
 It lasts for a long time, particularly when used correctly, and is not affected by wet or windy weather.
 Practice using your fire steel and you will be able to light a fire easily in most circumstances.
 The matches and lighter mentioned below are hoever extremely useful to quickly light a fire quickly in bad weather conditions.

 The Friendly Swede Ferro Rod Fire Starter 2 Pack contains two high quality ferro rod fire steels and two strikers.
 These are fairly soft ferro rods, and are easy to produce hot sparks with.
 These are not the cheapest fire steels, but they are very good pieces of equipment to make your own fire starting kit.